Swig-DPI/Concrete_crack_detection/README.md

 #### Speculation about performance
 I am only using 1000 of the 56,000 images.
 This does not look to be enough for the network to pick up on the correct feature maps.
 I suspect if I trained on a bigger set of the pictures my model would begin to pick up on these nuances in the data and would begin to perform better.
 There is also quite a bit of noise in the data with the varying sizes of aggregate in the pictures.
+I also trained on an extra "cracky" set i created.
+It would have been better train on a less cracky set for better generalization.

+#### Convolution layers
 Lets look into the convolution layers to see if we can see anything that the model is picking up on.

 First convolution layer